nordicheather/earthling-emoji/README.md

 ---

 ## 🎨 About the Project
 Earthlings are champions of nature, always striving to protect and beautify our home planet.
-The **Earthling Emoji** was created to provide a high-quality, planet-friendly avatar and emoji option to celebrate our dedication, our progress, and our victories.
+The **Earthling Emoji** was created to provide a planet-friendly, open-source avatar and emoji option to celebrate our dedication, our progress, and our victories.

 * **Creator:** Heather Succio
 * **Publisher:** Civic Artistry